ethickfox/knowledge-transfer/Java/Core/Concurrency/In_Practice/Composing_Objects.md

 ```
 There are advantages to using a private lock object instead of an object’s intrinsic lock (or any other publicly accessible lock).
 Making the lock object private encapsulates the lock so that client code cannot acquire it, whereas a publicly accessible lock allows client code to participate in its synchronization policy— correctly or incorrectly.
 Clients that improperly acquire another object’s lock could cause liveness problems, and verifying that a publicly accessible lock is properly used requires examining the entire program rather than a single class.

+# Delegating thread safety
+If a class is composed of multiple independent thread-safe state variables and has no operations that have any invalid state transitions, then it can delegate thread safety to the underlying state variables.

+When you delegate thread safety to an object’s underlying state variables, under what conditions can you publish those variables so that other classes can modify them as well?
+Again, the answer depends on what invariants your class imposes on those variables.

+If a state variable is thread-safe, does not participate in any invariants that constrain its value, and has no prohibited state transitions for any of its operations, then it can safely be published.